 Method 3: Infusion Machine (LEVO, Ardent)

 Dedicated infusion machines automate temperature and time with precision.
 The LEVO 2 and Ardent FX are the two most popular options.
 Simply add your ingredients, select a cycle, and let the machine handle the rest.
-See our tool comparisons for detailed reviews.
+See our tool comparisons for detailed reviews — or, if you're batching this monthly, the break-even math will show whether the upgrade pays back.

 Dosage Calculations

 To calculate the potency of your finished cannabutter, you need three numbers: flower weight, THC percentage, and extraction efficiency.
-Use our edible dosage calculator to get exact mg per serving.
+Use the inline calculator below for a quick estimate, or our edible dosage calculator for exact mg per serving.

 Start lower than you think